Roots and Radishes

 Chopped Brussels sprouts and sliced red onions on a large bamboo cutting board.

-1. Step 1: Thinly slice your Brussels sprouts and red onion and give them a light chop.
+1. Step 1: Thinly slice your Brussels sprouts and red onion with a sharp chef's knife, and give them a light chop.
 Transfer them to a large bowl.

 Italian Brussels sprouts chopped salad in large white serving bowl.